bobanetwork/boba_legacy/packages/boba/turing/README.md

 1. Effectively no error handling
 2. Absence of unit and integration tests
 3. The current system is incompatible with fraud detection and fraud proving.
 This is because we are not currently storing all the data that would be needed for an outside observer to re-compute the state of chain, thereby verifying the consistency of the input transactions and the state roots, for example.
-However, Turing in already emiting event which contain the needed information, and thus this issue can be addressed by adding additional functionality to fraud detectors and fraud provers.
+However, Turing can already emit events which contain the needed information, and thus this issue can be addressed by adding additional functionality to fraud detectors and fraud provers.
 4. Due to points 1 to 3, Turing can only be used on local test systems and is not (yet) available on `rinkeby.boba.network` or `mainnet.boba.network`.

 ## Hello World